 EISA EOMs provided the Institute and civil society representatives an opportunity to further improve on the use of technology in election observation.
 The deployment of its EOin South Africa and Zambia enabled EISA to further contribute to the improvement of the electoral process in these countries through recommendations for future legal and electoral reforms.

-The department contributed to further development and refinement of EISA's election observation methodology.
-In this regard, the EPP team worked with the information technology (IT) team to finalise the development of EISA's election data management system called Popola system.
-The system, which was piloted in four elections held in the final quarter of the year, has further strengthened EISA's election observation methodology by providing a platform for the timely creation of observer checklists, data collection and analysis for more factual reporting.
+EPP contributed to further development and refinement of EISA's election observation methodology.
+In this regard, EPP worked with the EISA's information technology team to finalise the development of EISA's election data management system called Popola system.
+The system, which was piloted in the final quarter of the year, has further strengthened EISA's election observation methodology by providing a platform for the timely creation of observer checklists, data collection and analysis for more factual reporting.
 The system has also proved to be user-friendly and cost-effective as all EISA EOM staff are able to collate data and are not entirely reliant on IT consultants.